Environmental activities in Statkraft

 Statkraft carries out out comprehensive studies of affected river systems.
 In Norway, the main focus is on salmon and trout, while Sweden and Germany have seen an increasing focus on conserving eel populations.
 Eel are very vulnerable to turbine injuries when migrating from regulated rivers, and Statkraft is involved in several projects and has implemented various solutions to meet this challenge.
 In Sweden, eel are now moved downstream of power plants manually, while in Germany a system has been developed to control turbines and stop them when the eel migrate.

 The EU's Water Framework Directive is a set of regulations developed to ensure comprehensive management of European water resources based on the ecosystems.
 In Norway, these regulations have been incorporated into the Framework for water management (the Water Regulations).
-Statkraft is working closely with the authorities to implement the Water Regulations and to find sound environmental solutions in the river systems where we have activities.
+In 2015 Statkraft has worked strategically with the Water Framework Directive in order to enhance coordination of the company’s actions related to water management in Norway, Sweden and Germany.
+This work will continue in 2016.

 Wind power and the environment